react-navigation/react-navigation.github.io/versioned_docs/version-8.x/stack-navigator.md

 #### `useGestureHandler`

 This hook returns the pan gesture for the current Stack screen, or `null` if gestures are not supported on the platform.
-It can be used to coordinate a custom gesture with the Stack's gesture using the APIs from [`react-native-gesture-handler`](https://docs.swmansion.com/react-native-gesture-handler/docs/gestures/gesture).
+It can be used to coordinate a custom gesture with the Stack's gesture using the [Pan gesture APIs from `react-native-gesture-handler`](https://docs.swmansion.com/react-native-gesture-handler/docs/gestures/use-pan-gesture/).

 ## Animations